Quality In Home Services:

 To be eligible for Home Delivered Meals, a consumer must be age 60 or older, and we must assess that the consumer is homebound and unable to prepare food for themselves.
 If you are interested in receiving meals for yourself or a loved one, please contact the Intake Office at Blair Senior Services, Inc. at 946-1235.

 As our older population continues to increase in Blair County, the need for nourishing home delivered meals grows as well.
 Can you help us out by volunteering?
 If so, visit our volunteer page for more information on how to get involved!

 Personal Care and Hygiene Assistance: Bathing, Grooming, and Dressing

 Personal care assistants help consumers bathe, perform routine hygiene tasks, get dressed, groom, use the bathroom, ambulate, and complete other daily living tasks.
 Personal caregivers may also provide respite care.
 A care manager and the consumer will discuss the amount of personal care that the consumer needs throughout the week.
 Then, the consumer will have the right to choose the ideal personal care agency for them from a list of providers.

 Senior Daily Life Assistance: Meals, Medication, and Socialization

 Adult Daily Living Program

 Through our Adult Daily Living Program, Blair Senior Services, Inc. provides a structured environment for consumers who require supervision and assistance during the day.
 Seniors can socialize with others and enjoy nutritious meals while staff manage their medication and supervise to ensure their health and safety.
 The Adult Daily Living Program enables caregivers to work or run errands, knowing that their loved one is cared for.
-Blair Senior Services, Inc. contracts with two program providers in the area that consumers and caregivers can choose from.

 Socialization, therapeutic activities, and a nutrition program are also available.